 Uplands has a history of choral performance, striving to develop and enhance singing skills, not only within singing lessons but also through membership of the school choir.
 We try to ensure that our song choices are varied; that they foster our core values and respect for all ethos, and that they are songs with positive messages which reinforce the Art of Brilliance principles such as resilience, kindness and personal responsibility.
 As a school community therefore, music unites both staff and pupils: the musical repertoire is specifically chosen to support our weekly assembly themes, termly wellbeing song focus and hymn practice song selections.

 The school is also able to offer the children the opportunity to learn to play a musical instrument.
-Our peripatetic music staff provide a variety of woodwind, brass and string instrumental tuition.
-The children learn in small groups, working towards music accreditation, whilst they are also encouraged to apply their skills by becoming members of the school orchestra.
+Whole Class Instrument Tuition is offered in Year 4 and delivered by Wolverhampton Music Hub staff, whilst our peripatetic music staff provide a variety of woodwind, brass and string instrumental tuition.
+The children learn in small groups, working towards music accreditation; they are also encouraged to develop and apply their skills by becoming members of the Uplands school orchestra.

 Music at Uplands allows the children to discover their strengths as musicians, as well as those areas in which they might like to improve musically.
 It is important that they are able to celebrate their successes as musicians and performers.
 For this reason, we incorporate a variety of performance opportunities into the school calendar for showcasing musical skills, talents and achievements: class assemblies; Christmas and Leavers’ productions; celebration days; performances within the local community and also on a large scale where possible, allowing each child to demonstrate their abilities as a musician.